wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/setup-tenant-attach-using-configuration-manager/includes/6-display-the-connector-status.md

    [ ![Display the Configuration Manager connector status](../media/set-up-tenant-attach-using-confirmation-manager-04.png) ](../media/set-up-tenant-attach-using-confirmation-manager-04.png#lightbox)

    > [!NOTE]
    > Some information isn't available if the hierarchy is running Configuration Manager version 2006 or earlier.

-Once you confirm your connection to Configuration Manager from Microsoft Endpoint Manager, you have successfully attach your tenant to Configuration Manager.
+Once you confirm your connection to Configuration Manager from Microsoft Endpoint Manager is **Healthy**, you'll have successfully attached your tenant to Configuration Manager.